Noise Detection with Spectator Qubits and Quantum Feature Engineering: Methods

-where $V^{(i)}$ is the $V_O$ operator of the $i^\text{th}$ noise profile and $\|\cdot\|$ is any matrix norm (in this paper we choose the Frobenius norm).
-Now, these operators are not accessible experimentally, therefore we need to an show that the optimal pulses also enhances the separation between the noise profiles in the measurements space.
-Consider for simplicity we have two noise profiles, the initial state is $\rho(0)$, and the observable is the Pauli X operator.
-Also assume that the control is ideal with filter function $|F(\omega)|^2$, and the noise has PSD $S(\omega)$.
-In this case, we can show that
+where $V_O^{(i)}$ is the $V_O$ operator of the $i^\text{th}$ noise profile and $\|\cdot\|$ is any matrix norm (in this paper we choose the Frobenius norm).
+However, experimentally only expectation values of an operator relative to an initial state, and not the $V_O$ are accessible.